Designations Congruent with Things: Chapter 9

 “Boston?
 I don’t think so,” Hermann replies.

-“If only I didn’t know what you meant by ‘Cambridge’,” Hermann says, his teeth clenched.
+“If only I didn’t know what you meant by ‘Cambridge’,” Hermann says, teeth clenched.

-The room moves and fails to move in nauseating duality, leaving him unfortunately unable to rule out the possibility of falling off Hermann’s stationary bed.
+The room moves and fails to move in nauseating duality, leaving Newt unfortunately unable to rule out the possibility of falling off Hermann’s stationary bed.

-“Don’t throw up,” Newt says, “because if you do it, I’m going to do it.
+“Don’t throw up,” Newt says, “because if you do it, I’ll do it.
 How does this not happen to other people?
-You don’t see Captain Jawline throwing up in the cafeteria because Mako likes eating fermented soybeans.
+You don’t see Captain Jawline throwing up in the cafeteria because Mako likes fermented soybeans.
 Or something.
 God.
 I don’t think we’re drift compatible.”

 “Think of Kierkegaard,” Newt says.
 “Think of many excellent academic centers.
-Berlin, Paris, Tokyo, Vladivostok is up and coming in terms of biomedical engineering post all the kaiju samples that landed in their lap, crap, Dublin, San Francisco, think about cost versus benefit as a gestalt rather than trying to literally rank, dude, it’s the ranking that’s killer.
+Berlin, Paris, Tokyo, Vladivostok is up and coming in terms of biomedical engineering post all the kaiju samples that landed in their lap, crap, Dublin, San Francisco, think about cost versus benefit as a gestalt rather than trying to literally rank, dude, it’s the formal ranking that’s killer.
 Let’s get a map and some darts.
 Bonn is nice.”
-He trails off and manages to roll over so that if he throws up it’s going to be on the floor, he’s pretty sure he’s talked himself mostly out of his cognitive dissonance but if Hermann throws up he’s going to also, for sure, no matter his dissonance level, because it’s like some kind of evolutionary thing—see evidence of a poisoned peer, commence vomiting.
+He trails off and rolls over so if he throws up it’ll be on the floor, he’s pretty sure he’s talked himself mostly out of his cognitive dissonance but if Hermann throws up he’s going to also, for sure, no matter his dissonance level, because it’s some kind of evolutionary thing—see evidence of a poisoned peer, commence vomiting.
 Certainly in terms of life-prolongation it’s a good idea to take protective measures, except this time it’s, like, fake, psychological poison, but try to tell that to his area postrema, just try.

-“This is pretty much the worst,” Newton says, opening his eyes, to oh hey, watch blood drip onto the floor.
+“This is pretty much the worst.”
+Newt opens his eyes, to oh hey, watch blood drip onto the floor.

 Why does he articulate these kinds of karmic invitations?
 He needs to stop doing this.

-But more to the point and less to the Dantean hyperbole, apparently nearly throwing up is enough of a trauma to his friable capillary beds that his nose is bleeding again.
+More to the point and less to the Dantean hyperbole: nearly throwing up is enough of a trauma to his friable capillary beds that his nose is bleeding again.
 He’s not sure, but it seems like this could potentially be a long-term thing.
-And by ‘thing’ he means ‘problem.’
-He wonders if he has a vasculature abnormality that predisposes him to this, or if he just really screwed himself with that first drift.
-He pulls out one of the handkerchiefs he carries for the guy who is definitely his nemesis, and not his friend with a dislike and maybe-real, maybe-not-real, ‘allergy’ to latex gloves and a pathological horror of touching totally innocuous things like atypically suspect door handles or the outside of specimen containers that Newt occasionally needs him to hold because hi, no lab techs, no lab techs at all, none for like three years, and he only has two hands, and the outside of those containers are clean, but whatever, he carries handkerchiefs and he’s positive there’s nothing weird about that; it’s a mark of civilization.
+Where by “thing” he means “problem.”
+He wonders if he has a vasculature abnormality that predisposes him to this, or if he just really screwed himself with that first Drift.
+He pulls out one of the handkerchiefs he carries for the guy who’s definitely his nemesis and not his friend with a dislike and maybe-real, maybe-not-real, “allergy” to latex gloves and a pathological horror of touching totally innocuous things like suspect door handles or the outside of specimen containers Newt occasionally needs him to hold because hi, no lab techs, no lab techs at all, none for like three years, and he only has two hands, and the outside of those containers are clean, but whatever, he carries handkerchiefs and he’s positive there’s nothing weird about that; it’s a mark of civilization.
 Like hashi.
 Like piano.
 Like the complex plane.
 Like a brutalist architectural phase.
 Like a single perfect flower in a single perfect vase.
 Whatever.

 Ugh bleeding.